sandeepmondkar14/agile-final-project/README.md

-# Product Catalog Backend for E-commerce Website
+# Agile Product Catalog Backend: A Kanban-Managed E-commerce Solution

 ## 🚀 Project Overview

-This project is the backend development for a core **Product Catalog** service, designed to support an e-commerce website.
+This project focuses on the backend development for a core **Product Catalog** service, designed to support an e-commerce website.
 The primary goal is to provide robust capabilities for managing product data, including creation, retrieval, updates, deletions, and interaction features like product 'liking' and 'disliking'.
-A key aspect of this project is its deployment to a cloud environment with automated continuous delivery.
+A key aspect of this project is its deployment to a cloud environment with automated continuous delivery, demonstrating a complete software development lifecycle.

-This final project serves as a practical application of Agile methodologies, specifically utilizing a Kanban board for managing the product backlog, sprint planning, and simulating sprint execution.
+This final project serves as a practical application of Agile methodologies, specifically utilizing a Kanban board on GitHub Projects for managing the product backlog, sprint planning, and simulating sprint execution.

 ## ✨ Key Features (Stakeholder Requirements)